durlavkalita/tweety/README.md

 # laravel twitter clone

 ### To add-
 - The profile page banner image and description are hard-coded.
-Make these dynamic for each user.
+Make these dynamic for each user. ->done
 - Add the ability to attach an image when publishing a tweet.
 - There is currently no way to unlike a tweet.
 Add the ability to toggle a like.
 - Add a pop-up flash message when a user publishes a tweet or follows someone.